 E-Commerce, the great American job-eater

-The migration of shoppers from brick-and-mortar stores to cyberspace has disrupted industries that have employed swaths of workers for decades.
-In recent years, large retailers like Macy’s and JCPenney’s have laid off nearly 100,000 workers.
-Toys ‘R’ Us was forced to close its doors due to many reasons, including e-commerce (though, after a painful bankruptcy, is reopened two stores in 2019).
+Even before the pandemic drove consumers online, the migration of shoppers from brick-and-mortar stores to cyberspace was disrupting industries that had employed swaths of workers for decades.
+In recent years, pre-pandemic, large retailers like Macy’s and JCPenney’s laid off nearly 100,000 workers.
+In 2018, Toys ‘R’ Us was forced to close its doors due to many reasons, including e-commerce (though, after a painful bankruptcy, it reopened two stores in 2019).
 Experts are wary that the internet and e-commerce sector are not generating new retail jobs at the pace that they are eliminating old ones.
-Many of those laid off workers do not have the technical skills required to pursue the kind of jobs the internet is creating a demand for, like web development and coding.
+Many of those laid off workers do not have the technical skills required to pursue the kind of jobs the internet is creating a demand for, like blockchain and UX design.
 As such, these workers are effectively locked into underemployment or unemployment.

 Online economy spells unsustainability for media and entertainment

-The internet seems to want to move all businesses online, but not all industries have been able to adjust gracefully or profitably.
-The forced transition to an online economy created an insurmountable dent in the cashflow, news, music, and movies industries.
-So far, online streaming platforms and newspapers have proven to be financially insolvent.
+Pre-pandemic, the internet seemed to want to move all businesses online.
+However, not all industries have been able to adjust gracefully or profitably.
+The forced transition to an online economy has created an insurmountable dent in the cashflow, news, music, and movie industries.
+While many of these industries have made do – or even blossomed because of – the pandemic (Netflix, especially), many online streaming platforms and newspapers were financially insolvent before the pandemic.
 The abundance of free information and free content stymies news outlets and broadcasters’ from being able to request payment at all.
 Dwindling newsroom staffs means less investigative journalism.
-Without lucrative advertising deals, broadcasters resort to low-budget programming, like reality programs.
-The internet has bled the arts and media of its resources, thereby cheapening entertainment and devaluing creativity as a whole.
+Without lucrative advertising deals, broadcasters were resorting to low-budget programming, like reality programs.
+Before the pandemic,many argued that the internet was bleeding the arts and media of its resources, thereby cheapening entertainment and devaluing creativity as a whole.

 E-Commerce Brings Power Back to the Consumer